tnthung/better-svelte-writable/README.md

 ```

 `isEqual` is the function which been used to compare the previous value with the new value, which
 can be customized to fit your needs.
-This function will only be invoked when `forceFire` is `false`.

 The default value of `isEqual` is `(currentValue, newValue) => currentValue === newValue`.